 Revoke service tokens

-By default, Access service tokens expire one year after they are created.
-If you need to revoke access earlier, simply delete the token.
+If you need to revoke access before the token expires, simply delete the token.

-Click Delete for the token you need to revoke and delete.
+Click Delete for the token you need to revoke.

 Set a token expiration alert